Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             If "blast_srna" is included in --filter_info, please assign the path of sRNA database with proper header.
-                            Format of the header should be $ID|$GENOME|$NAME For example of the proper header, please check https://github.com/Sung-Huan/ANNOgesic/blob/master/dat
+                            Format of the header should be $ID|$GENOME|$NAME For an example of the proper header, please check https://github.com/Sung-Huan/ANNOgesic/blob/master/dat
                             abase/sRNA_database_BSRD.fa
       --nr_database_path NR_DATABASE_PATH, -nd NR_DATABASE_PATH